JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_data.rst

-:py:class:`~aiida_fleur.data.fleurinp.FleurinpData` is an additional AiiDA data structure which represents everything a Fleur calculation needs, which is mainly a complete ``inp.xml`` file.
+:py:class:`~aiida_fleur.data.fleurinp.FleurinpData` is an additional AiiDA data structure which represents everything a :py:class:`~aiida_fleur.calculation.fleur.FleurCalculation` needs, which is mainly a complete ``inp.xml`` file.

 .. note::